 - white glue

-- clay flower pot and saucer (or another container, such as a small glass jar)
+- clay flower pot and saucer (or a container such as a small glass jar)

 - optional: yellow acrylic paint and foam paint brush to paint the clay pot